Introduction to Permissions

 - Example:

-- To set the title or rank of a group:
+- To set the title and rank of a group:

 oxide.group set [groupname] [title] [rank]